PackagePortal/terraform-aws-fargate-cluster/README.md

 }
 ```

+If you want to run with a NAT Gateway instead of a load balancer, set `use_nat` to `true`.
+This will create a NAT Gateway in each public subnet instead of a load balancer.

 ### Using with ECR:

 If you are using Amazon ECR to host custom docker images, you will need to add the following IAM permissions.